MrArgparse/hammy/readme.md

 -Open config file located in %LOCALAPPDATA%\hammy\hammy_config.json and enter your api_key in the appropriate section.

+-On linux and MacOS, the same file will be in '/home/USERNAME/.config/hammy/hammy_config.toml'

 ## **Usage instructions:**

 An example with 4 items